EthanHarv/LED/README.md

 Started this project just for a bit of fun, and to spice up my somewhat lackluster desk area.
 Don't expect the server code to be particularly efficent or secure - I only intend to use it on my LAN and I wrote it to 'just work.'
 In this repo you'll find the circuit diagram (hopefully correct), server code, and some example scripts (as you'd expect, inside the `/scripts/` folder.)

+Before running, use pip to install the following packages:

+- `pip3 install Flask rpi_ws281x adafruit-circuitpython-neopixel`

+To run the server, just navigate to the root directory and run `sudo python3 DynamicLEDServer.py` and visit port 5000 on the device's local IP from a web browser. (e.g. `10.0.1.63:5000`)

 I may make a "tutorial" video at some point if I feel like it, and would explain the repo more thoroughly there.

 ## Diagram